niner/Inline-Perl5/README.md

 ## Load a Perl 5 module

-Perl 6' use statement allows you to load modules from other languages as well.
+Raku's use statement allows you to load modules from other languages as well.
 Inline::Perl5 registers as a handler for the Perl5 language.
 Rakudo will automatically load Inline::Perl5 as long as it is installed: